14 November, 2021

 More and more disorders are related to poor gut health.
-These disorders don't just manifest symptoms in the gut but affect many areas of the body, including the brain.
+These disorders don't just manifest gastrointestinal symptoms, but may contribute to the overall collection of autism symptoms.
+Gut disbiosis may affect many areas of the body, including the brain.

 A healthy gut microbiome can help keep our brains functioning properly.
 It not only helps us absorb nutrients better, that supports brain health, a healthy gut can reduce toxins entering the body.
 Leaky gut is a condition allowing particles to pass into the bloodstream that shouldn't.
 Scientists that study this phenomenon often find that people with a leaky gut often also have a leaky brain barrier.

 A leaky brain barrier can result in unwanted particles entering the brain, resulting in inflammation and reduced function.
 This could be a significant factor in Autistic children, who often show increased brain inflammation.
 This brain inflammation could be a significant factor in symptoms such as repetitive behaviour, altered social behaviours and attention issues, which are some core symptoms of ASD.
 Heal a leaky gut and you'll heal a leaky brain.